Martín de Espinosa y Monzón

 Martín de Espinosa y Monzó (1614–1676) was a Roman Catholic prelate who served as Bishop of Comayagua (1672–1676).

 Biography

-Martín de Espinosa y Monzó was born in Valladolid, México in 1614.
+Martín de Espinosa y Monzó was born in Valladolid (now Morelia), Mexico in 1614.
 On 12 September 1672, he was appointed during the papacy of Pope Clement X as Bishop of Comayagua.
 In 1673, he was consecrated bishop by Francisco Antonio Sarmiento de Luna y Enríquez, Bishop of Michoacán.
 He served as Bishop of Comayagua until his death in 1676.